 Helen & Howard R. Marraro Prize

-The American Historical Association’s Marraro Prize is one of three annual awards for the best book or article on Italy established by Howard R. Marraro (b.
+The Marraro Prize is one of three annual awards for the best book on Italian history, Italian cultural history, or Italo-American cultural relations established by Howard R. Marraro (b.
 1897), a historian of Italian culture.
 Marraro made bequests to the American Historical Association, the American Catholic Historical Association, and the Society for Italian Historical Studies to allow each association to award a prize.
+The American Historical Association administers the competition for all three awards.
+See the list of past recipients.
 The general rules for submission are: